rajatchaple/portfolio/content/projects/cubit/index-simple.md

 ## Learnings

-This project showed how easy it is for peripherals to sip power through I/O even when “off”—load switches should be part of the plan from the first schematic.
-Footprint choices matter more than they seem (a crystal vs. oscillator mistake cost real time and current), and **test points** on I²C/SPI/ABI paid back every minute spent placing them.

-On the layout side, **DC-bias** derates big MLCCs a lot; picking by effective capacitance at the actual rail voltage is safer than reading the label.
-Keeping magnets away from RF and sensors solved interference more cleanly than filters.
-Finally, a small, event-driven state machine (Idle → Measure → Report → Sleep) was enough to keep the UI responsive while staying in **EM2** most of the time.
+- **Phantom power is real:** peripherals can back-power through I/O even when VMCU is off—plan load switches early.
+- **Parts vs. packages:** a crystal vs. oscillator mistake cost time and current; footprints matter.
+- **Indicators help:** simple LEDs caught a part-number mismatch during early flashing.
+- **Datasheets first:** e.g., BQ25570 behavior on cold-start and VBAT_OK thresholds.
+- **Sleep takes planning:** too many or badly timed interrupts keep the MCU up; EM2 works when interfaces are gated.
+- **Layout details:** pick bulk caps by **effective capacitance** at the operating voltage, not just the label.
+Keep magnets away from RF and from the IMU’s magnetometer.
+- **Debug access:** test points on **I²C/SPI/ABI** and a proper **10-pin** header paid off every time something glitched.
+- **Have an escape hatch:** being able to bypass the frequency divider and re-configure the encoder let the project keep moving.

+<p style="margin-top: 1rem; opacity: .8;">Average current for a typical use-case cycle measured ~<strong>6.2 mA</strong>; with the chosen duty cycle and the <strong>480 mAh</strong> cell, this project targets multi-day use between charges, with solar extending runtime.</p>

 </div>